The Emperor Norton Trust

 :: :: ::

-To supplement charitable contributions of money, food, rent and personal effects — which, to preserve his dignity, he called “taxes” — the Emperor eventually took to printing and selling his own scrip, in denominations of 50 cents to 10 dollars.
+TO SUPPLEMENT charitable contributions of money, food, rent and personal effects — which, to preserve his dignity, he called “taxes” — the Emperor eventually took to printing and selling his own scrip, in denominations of 50 cents to 10 dollars.

 The scrip — promissory notes payable at 7 percent interest in 1880 — routinely was honored in San Francisco.